 AgZeit’s indoor approach allows for verticality, predictability and automation in the growing process.
 Water captured from humidity in the air is used to hydrate plants.
 Special organic soil is used, then composted and re-used to further reduce waste and maintain quality.
 Advanced technologies and proprietary soils are key to AgZeit’s operation, but it is the local community which AgZeit’s CEO, Jim Dutcher, credits as the secret to the company’s success.

 “AgZeit started out in the Union Endicott school district in 2017 as part of Tiger Ventures, a project-based learning approach which allows students to learn from small businesses,” says Dutcher.
-“One benefit to this partnerships is that AgZeit has readily trained folks to hire upon graduation.
-The students get to learn about business, biology, chemistry, community and more.”
+“One benefit to these partnerships is that AgZeit has readily trained folks to hire upon graduation.
+The students get to learn about business, biology, chemistry, community and more.

 AgZeit is an active member of the Koffman Incubator whose mission it is to support startup businesses with space to work and programming to guide their progress.
 The company is one of nearly twenty participating in the Southern Tier Clean Energy Incubator program, a NYSERDA- funded program that strives to start, attract, and grow clean energy companies to drive economic growth and further Governor Andrew M. Cuomo’s ambitious clean energy goals.
 Through this program AgZeit has gained access to specialized grants, made connections in industry and tapped into a talent pool at Binghamton University to progress their technologies.
 A partner program, XCEED, worked with AgZeit to provide half a dozen interns to assist in engineering efforts.